Coronavirus (COVID-19) changed church giving.

 We encourage this for every church, regardless of whether or not you use our services.

 Making it easy for your church to donate online will be vital for your church’s financial well-being.
+And be sure to include tithes and offering talks too.

 Over to you